Live pricingverified 2026-06

 4

-Evaluate Regional NAT Gateway
+Consider Regional NAT Gateway to avoid cross-AZ charges

 Medium